- Emanuele Casabona

 Are you thinking of moving to Costa Rica with pets?
 Whether you are moving to the Pura Vida country as a solo expat or with your family, this often includes bringing your furry friend with you.
 Luckily, bringing a domestic animal to this country is fairly hassle free as long as you follow all of the necessary steps.

 When taking your dog or your cat to Costa Rica, you must make sure you have the correct documentation to prove they have received a rabies vaccine.
-The timeline for when your pet must have received this vaccine varies depending on if you are traveling from a high-risk country or not.
-In general, dogs and cats should have been vaccinated at least 30 days before their arrival in Costa Rica.
+This vaccine must have been administered at least 30 days before your pet’s arrival in the country, regardless of where you are traveling from.
 A blood titer test is not required from any country.

 Pets must also arrive with a certificate of health from a licensed veterinarian.
 This certificate must be issued no more than 14 days before the pet’s arrival in Costa Rica.
 It must also be translated into Spanish.
 You will also need to bring a letter that states your animal’s breed and market value.